Elliptic fibrations on covers of the elliptic modular surface of level 5: K3 surfaces obtained by

 \subsection{The branch fibers are $2I_0$: the K3 surface $X_{5,5}$}

 Let us consider the K3 surface $X_{5,5}$ obtained by a base change of order 2 of $R_{5,5}$ whose branch locus corresponds to two fibers of type $I_0$.
-This K3 surface lies in a 2-dimensional family of K3 surfaces, whose parameters depend on the choice of the two branch fibers.
+Let us assume it is very general among the K3 obtained in this way.
+This K3 surface lies in a 2-dimensional family of K3 surfaces (see \cite{GSarti}), whose parameters depend on the choice of the two branch fibers (see \eqref{eq: Weierstrass X55, induced by R}).